bensheldon/island94-middleman/source/articles/2008-12-01-How-to-write-a-cover-letter-for-a-job-application.html.markdown

 files:
 - http://island94.org/files/island94.org/How%20to%20write%20a%20resume%20cover%20letter.pdf
 - http://island94.org/files/island94.org/How%20to%20write%20a%20resume%20cover%20letter.png
-failed_files:
-- http://island94.org/files/island94.org/How to write a resume cover letter.pdf
-- http://island94.org/files/island94.org/How to write a resume cover letter.png
 ---

 <p><a href="http://island94.org/files/island94.org/How to write a resume cover letter.pdf"><img src="http://island94.org/files/island94.org/How to write a resume cover letter.png" alt="Example cover letter with explanation" /><br />Download this as a PDF</a></p>